adioshun/gitBook_DeepDrive/paper2011pedestrian-recognition-using-high-definition-lidar.md

 - In Section IV, the details of the proposed method for recognizing pedestrians are presented.
 - Section V contains the experimental results and
 - Section VI concludes the paper

+## II.
+RELATED WORK

+### 2.1

+> 사무실 환경, 2D range data, 2D lidar(??),AdaBoost 알고리즘, 14개 feature학습

+Arras et al. [14] detected people in 2D range data from LIDAR in a cluttered office environment.

+They used a LIDAR sensor with one horizontally scanning line and applied the AdaBoost algorithm to learn a robust classifier.

+The classifier, learned from 14 features,
+- such as the number of laser points and the values indicating the linearity and the circularity in the 2D plane, identified the groups of beams that correspond to people’s legs.

+### 2.2

+> [14]연구를  multilayer lidar로 확대, 도로/도보자 탐지, 다중분류기 사용, feature(linearity and the circularity)

+Premebida et al. [15] extended the method to pedestrian detection in a road environment using multilayer LIDAR.

+They applied a multiple classification method to detect people within a range up to 35 m.

+Those methods rely on the linearity and the circularity of the 2D range data for the feature extraction.

+단점 : Extending the approach to 3D laser range data increases the computational load.

+### 2.3

+> [14][15]연구를 3D lidar로 확대, 서로 다른 높이의 2D lidar로 나눔, 각 높이의 정보를 AdaBoost로 예측 /통합, 거리에 민감한 단점

+Spinello et al. [16] expanded these approaches based on a 2D point cloud into a 3D point cloud.

+They subdivided the 3D point cloud of the target into several 2D point clouds at different heights.

+The classifiers obtained by AdaBoost estimated whether each 2D point cloud was a part of a human body.

+The estimation results of all parts of the target were integrated and the target with the correct combination of parts was identified as the pedestrian.

+단점 : However, the detection performance was very sensitive to the distance to the target.

+### 2.4

+> 대사을 3개로 나누고 특징 적용

+Navarro-Serment et al. [17] also presented a method of tracking people in 3D range data from high-definition LI- DAR.

+The 3D point cloud in the target was divided into three parts corresponding to the legs and the trunk of a pedestrian, and the variances of the 3D points contained in each part were utilized as a feature to discriminate the pedestrians.

+In addition, they represented a 3D pedestrian shape by 2D histograms on two principal planes.

+장점 : The approach has the advantage of a low computational load because the feature extraction is very simple.

+단점 : However, the performance at a long range was also reduced in this approach.